cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-02-07-jasmin-further-updates-new-cluster.md

 1. All physical sci machines `sci-ph-NN` now submit jobs to the new cluster, LOTUS2.
 2. The cron server, `cron-01` will be switched over to submit to LOTUS2 on **Thursday 13th Feb at 08:00**.
 A downtime between 08:00-10:00 is planned to allow users to update/adapt their batch job scripts to the new Slurm scheduler on LOTUS2.
 3. The new cylc server, `cylc2`  (Rocky9, running cylc v8) is ready to use with LOTUS2.
 The old server `cylc1` will be retired soon.
 Further notes on JULES/CYCL2 cylc8 version will be added to the document linked above.
-4. All virtual sci machines `sci-vm-xx` will switch over to LOTUS2 on Tuesday 18th February.
+4. All virtual sci machines `sci-vm-NN` will switch over to LOTUS2 on Tuesday 18th February.
 5. All standard partitions on the old cluster, LOTUS, will close on Tuesday 18th February.
 6. The `long-serial` and `high-mem` partitions are already closed.
 7. All Intel nodes are now retired (no Intel hardware features in LOTUS2).